Home Research Publications A brief bio Conferences & talks Other Contact

 Reviews

-Comparative Political Studies, European Sociological Review, Socio-Economic Review, Journal of Politics, Research in Social Stratification and Mobility, Journal of Social Policy, Journal of European Social Policy, Social Indicators Research, Journal of Social Policy Research/Zeitschrift für Sozialreform, Social Policy & Administration, Social Policy & Society, European Societies, Poverty & Public Policy, Journal of European Public Policy, Interest groups & Advocacy, Norsk statsvitenskapelig tidskrift, National Science Foundation, Social Science & Medicine, West European Politics, Political Research Exchange, International Journal of Public Administration, Kyklos, Applied Economics Letters, Swiss Political Science Review, Journal of Elections, Public Opinion & Parties, International Political Science Review, Scandinavian Political Studies, Political Research Quarterly
+Comparative Political Studies, European Sociological Review, Socio-Economic Review, Journal of Politics, Research in Social Stratification and Mobility, Journal of Social Policy, Journal of European Social Policy, Social Indicators Research, Journal of Social Policy Research/Zeitschrift für Sozialreform, Social Policy & Administration, Social Policy & Society, European Societies, Poverty & Public Policy, Journal of European Public Policy, Interest groups & Advocacy, Oxford Economic Papers, Norsk statsvitenskapelig tidskrift, National Science Foundation, Social Science & Medicine, West European Politics, Political Research Exchange, International Journal of Public Administration, Kyklos, Applied Economics Letters, Swiss Political Science Review, Journal of Elections, Public Opinion & Parties, International Political Science Review, Scandinavian Political Studies, Political Research Quarterly, Political Studies, International Migration Review, Government & Opposition

 Side projects